cacttus/xerxes/README.md

 ## *Future Additions*

 There are a few things that need to be added to Xerxes to make it more usable

-* I started working on a Visual STudio plugin for this software but as of yet was unable to make it fully functional.
-The visual studio plugin would definitely help a lot of people out, and in fact, is probably one of the main reasons why someone would use Xerxes over other systems in the first place.
+* We started a Visual Studio plugin for this software but it isn't fully functional yet.
+The visual studio plugin would definitely help a lot of people out, and in fact, is probably one of the main reasons why someone would use Xerxes over other distributable systems in the first place.

 * The installer for this software does not work correctly.
 In the future we need to add a nice installer.

 * We will neeed to update the GUI, as it's not very modern.

 * We need to release this software as an executable and provide a website.